8 Best Practices to Implement Continuous Testing

 1. Adopt More Test Automation

 Continuous testing is still achievable with manual testing each time code is checked in and still experience the same expected quality.
 However, automation increases the speed and errors coverage at which testing can function.
 Automating as much as you can in the development lifecycle will help you achieve faster releases.
-Read more on why you should apply test automation.

 Keep this in mind.
 If you are shifting from a fully manual testing procedure, don’t expect automation to happen overnight.
 It can take time to set up.
 But once you do, the time-saving benefits will definitely earn you points with your customers who won’t have to wait as long for new features.
 Or even getting your product to market before your competition can.